-1.2.1 Who the Rules are for
+1.2.2 Who the rules are for

-This document is prescribed under the BEED Act for use by CBD Accredited Assessors and Auditors while conducting and reviewing TLAs.
+This document is incorporated by reference in the BEED Determination 2016 for use by CBD Accredited assessors and auditors while conducting and reviewing TLAs.

 This document should only be used by people who have undertaken the CBD Accredited Assessor Training Course.